SwarnenduDasKW/Country-Capital-Flag/README.md

 8. Remember the previous answers so that user can see the chosen answers. - Done
 9. Remove the "Check Answer" and Score.
 Replace that by Submit button.
 A report will popup showing user's selection and correct answer and score.
 10. Code cleanup and organize the components properly
+11. When the countries are loading show "Loading..." in the page not "No data found"